scikit-rf/scikit-rf/doc/sphinx/source/tutorials/circuit_design.rst

 Intro
 ----------

-mwavepy has basic support for microwave circuit design.
-Network synthesis is accomplished through the Media Class (:py:mod:`mwavepy.media`), which represent a transmission line object for a given medium.
+skrf has basic support for microwave circuit design.
+Network synthesis is accomplished through the Media Class (:py:mod:`skrf.media`), which represent a transmission line object for a given medium.
 A  Media object contains properties such as propagation constant and characteristic impedance, that are needed to generate network components.

 Typically circuit design is done within a given frequency band.
 Therefore every Media object is created with a  Frequency object to  relieve the user of repitously providing frequency information for each new network created.

-Media's Supported by mwavepy
+Media's Supported by skrf
 ------------------------------

-Below is a list of mediums types supported by mwavepy,
+Below is a list of mediums types supported by skrf,

 * DistributedCircuit
 * Freespace
 * RectangularWaveguide
 * CPW

-More info on all of these classes can be found in the media sub-module section of :py:mod:`mwavepy.media`  mavepy's API.
+More info on all of these classes can be found in the media sub-module section of :py:mod:`skrf.media`  mavepy's API.

 Here is an example of how to initialize a Media object representing a freespace from 10-20GHz::

-	import mwavepy as mv
+	import skrf as mv
 	freq = mv.Frequency(10,20,101,'ghz')
 	my_media = mv.media.Freespace(freq)